Chebyshev centers and radius of the set of permutons: Introduction

 We denote the set of permutons by $\Perm$.
 The convergence of a sequence of permutations $\pi_n\in \Sym(n)$ to $\mu\in\Perm$ can be defined in essentially two equivalent ways.
 Following the usual approach to limit theories, the standard one is to define the density of subpermutations (or patterns) both in $\pi_n$ and in $\mu$, and say that $\pi_n$ converges to $\mu$ if all pattern densities converge as $n\to\infty$.
 On the other hand, this turns out to be equivalent to the fact that a sequence of permutons $\widehat{\pi_n}$ naturally associated with $\pi_n$ converges weakly to $\mu$.

 We can make both points of view quantitative.
-For the second one, we do so by metrizing the topology of weak convergence, for which a simple choice is the \emph{rectangular distance}, defined by
+For the second one, we do so by metrizing the topology of weak convergence, for which a simple choice is the \emph{rectangular distance}, the natural analogue of the cut norm for permutation limits, defined by

 One should note that $\ds$ does not metrize the topology of weak convergence on the space of all probability measures of $[0 ,1]^2$.
 However, it does so restricted to permutons as they have continuous cumulative distribution functions.